Sarojini Naidu: Women's movement

 In her speech at the Bombay Special Congress, Naidu claimed that the "right of franchise is a human right and not a monopoly of one sex only."
 She demanded the men of India to reflect on their humanity and restore the rights that belonged to women.
 Throughout the speech, Naidu attempted to alleviate worries by reassuring that women were only asking for the right to vote, not for any special privileges that would interfere with men.
 In fact, Naidu proposed that women would lay the foundation of nationalism, making women's franchise a necessity for the nation.
 Despite the increasing support of women's suffrage in India, which was backed by the Indian National Congress, the Muslim League, and others, the Southborough Franchise Committee, a British committee, decided against granting franchise to women.

 The Montagu-Chelmsford Reforms had a shocking revelation: although the women's delegation appeared successful at the time, the reforms made no mention of women and had completely ignored their demands.
 In 1919, Naidu, as representative of the WIA, went to plead for the franchise of women before a Joint-Select Committee of Parliament in London.
 She presented a memorandum to the committee and provided evidence that the women of India were ready for the right to vote.
-The resulting Government of India Act of 1919, however, did not enfranchise Indian women, instead leaving the decision to provincial councils.
+The resulting Government of India Act 1919, however, did not enfranchise Indian women, instead leaving the decision to provincial councils.
 Between 1921 and 1930, the provincial councils approved of women's franchise but with limitations.
 The number of women actually eligible to vote was very small.

 In the 1920s, Naidu began to focus more on the nationalist movement as a means of achieving both women's rights and political independence.
 Naidu became the first Indian female president of the Indian National Congress in 1925, demonstrating how influential she was as a political voice.
 By this period, Indian women were starting to get more involved in the movement.
 Female leaders began to organize nationwide strikes and nonviolent resistance across the country.
 In 1930, Naidu wrote a pamphlet that would be handed out to women with the goal of bringing them into the political struggle.
 The pamphlet stated that until recently, women had remained spectators, but now they had to get involved and play an active role.
 To Naidu, it was women's duty to help in the fight against Britain.
 In this way, Naidu asserted women's role as an agent of political change and effectively linked women to the struggle for independence from British rule.